jayanthsagar/dns-checker/README.md

-script to privated DNS of virtuallabs
+script to test private DNS of virtuallabs